b3nb0z/AtlasGrabber/README.md

 ![hpa_organization 2](https://cloud.githubusercontent.com/assets/17572110/22879557/e1b25cce-f1de-11e6-8e52-b0ca0c7f641f.png)
 Figure 3.
 The hiarchial organization of the Human Protein Atlas Database

-Thus, o preform the analysis, use the following keys to
+Thus, to preform the analysis, use the following keys to

 1. Go back and forth the gene list - scroll up and down with mouse
-2. Go back and forth the antibodies for a particular gene **Right arrow**: next
+2. Go back and forth the antibodies for a particular gene

+  **Right arrow**: next
   **Left arrow**: previous
 3. Go back and forth the images

   **Down arrow**: next
   **Up arrow**: previous